 If the comet were to hit Earth, scientists believe Swift-Tuttle would be at least 27 times more powerful than the asteroid or comet that wiped out the dinosaurs.
 For now, you can take in the beauty of the debris from this harbinger of doom by looking north towards the constellation Perseus.
 Because the moon will be absent in the night sky, there's decent hype that this year's shower could be one to remember.

-The full Sturgeon moon is so-named for the fish that are easily caught in August and early September.
-(Photo: Paul Kline/Flickr)
+The full Sturgeon Moon is so-named for the fish that are easily caught in August and early September.
+(Photo: Paul Kline [CC By-ND 2.0]/Flickr)

 The Sturgeon Moon gets its name from the species of fish native to both Europe and the Americas that's easily caught this time of year.
 Other nicknames include the Corn Moon, Fruit Moon and Grain Moon.
 In countries experiencing winter, such as New Zealand, native Māori called this full moon "Here-turi-kōkā" or "the scorching effect of fire is seen on the knees of man."
 This reference is to warm fires that glow during the Southern Hemisphere's coldest month.

 The Earth's shadow and 'Belt of Venus' as captured above Mauna Kea, Hawaii.
 (Photo: Jay El Eskay [CC BY-NC-ND 2.0]/Flickr)

 Ever wonder what causes the beautiful bands of color in the eastern sky at sunset or the western sky at sunrise?
 The dark blue band stretching 180 degrees along the horizon is actually the Earth's shadow emanating some 870,000 miles into space.
 The golden-red portion, nicknamed the "Belt of Venus," is Earth's upper-atmosphere illuminated by the setting or rising sun.